CompassionCH/compassion-switzerland/muskathlon/README.rst

 Todo / Improvements
 ===================
 - When defined, display a background image in muskathlon detail page header
-- Validate input fields in payment modal
+- Better validate input fields in payment modal (no submit if validation fail)
 - Remove muskathlon list page (only admin access for now) ?
-- Pretty format numbers (10'000 in place of 10000)
 - Improve design for amount stats in participants detail page
 - Clean code (remove some HTML tags and class copied from compassion website)